josh-works/josh-works.github.io/_posts/2024-06-04-recommended-reading.md

 - [Parenting from the Inside Out: How a Deeper Self-Understanding Can Help You Raise Children Who Thrive](https://www.amazon.com/Parenting-Inside-Out-Self-Understanding-Anniversary-ebook/dp/B00HZ1E5BM/ref=sr_1_1?crid=1W733XLM0RA2Z&keywords=parenting+from+the+inside+out&qid=1698413876&s=digital-text&sprefix=parenting+from+the+%2Cdigital-text%2C344&sr=1-1)
 - [The Adult Children of Emotionally Immature Parents](https://www.amazon.com/Adult-Children-Emotionally-Immature-Parents-ebook/dp/B00TZE87S4?ref_=ast_author_dp) (and the other 4 books by Lindsay C. Gibson, as it feels right.)
 This book is so short it could be read in a single sitting, almost, but it's _dense_, so I wouldn't recommend it.

-## parsing yours/others religious abuse/shame, and the vast overlap with the conditions fostering colonialism
+### parsing religious abuse/shame, and the vast overlap with the conditions upstream/downstream of supremacy and colonialism

-I was raised in a a high-control religious cult.
-Similar to: [Under Pressure: What is it like to be child in a Religious Authoritarian home?](https://strongwilled.substack.com/p/chapter-2-under-pressure)
+I was raised in a a high-control religious cult, a religious authoritarian home.
+For example, this author's description is  descriptive of my experience: [Under Pressure: What is it like to be child in a Religious Authoritarian home?](https://strongwilled.substack.com/p/chapter-2-under-pressure)

-It's a form of emotional or mental colonialism, supplanting the will/social attitude that _was_ there (or would otherwise be there) with something preferred by the authorities.
+It's a form of emotional or mental colonialism, tied to a form of social control to defend certain gains, and to gain other perceived desired outcomes.
+The will/social attitude that _was_ there in the society, in the children, (or would otherwise be there) is coercively replaced or suppressed in favor of something preferred by the authorities, which usually relates to a certain form of emotional comfort.

 Certain people tried intensely to replicate their way of thinking/being in others.
 These books give a nice, dispassionate snapshot of the size of the USA's colonial footprint.
 At the time of authorship of one of the Chalmers Johnson books, the US had over 700 full-on military bases around the world.